MichaelRCruz/silicon-beach/essays/the-biznasty.md

 ### Banks in America

-You fuckers!
 This is where it gets really bad because I get to let you look at documents.
-I can number my comments according to a set of bank statements.
-The more words there the better, but know that I will use the comparison of transactions if that is a thing you all study already, cool, if not, hooray.

-...brb

-#### The Hold Up

-#### The Economics

-#### The Interest & The Internet

-#### Central Banking

-#### The Fiat Currency

-#### The Fiat Citizens
+Instead of comments I can just let them speak for themselves.
+Why did they have two different formats to download them in?

+You can find a zip file of the record of transactions according to Bank of America in this repository in `centerfold/drive-download-20210406T091816Z-001.zip`.